ulf-rodened/remarkable-basil/content/posts/build-your-applications-easy-with-thousands-of-nodes.md

 * Dashboard node, uses Angular.js
 * Uibuilder node, uses vue.js or other libraries
 * Freeboard node
-* http request and send nodes, use with html and javascript
+* http request and send nodes, use with html and javascript.
+See example <a href="https://gist.github.com/dexterlabora/1bffe6808d37bd96cce283939983e758" target="_blank">here </a>

 ## Storage